This raspberry coconut tart has a simple press-in coconut crust and coconut pudding filling! It’s vegan, gluten-free, and dairy-free.

 - Meanwhile, mix the remaining 1 cup of coconut milk with the cornstarch in a small bowl until well combined.
 It may appear lumpy at first but keep stirring and it'll combine.

 - Remove the pan from the heat and stir in the cornstarch mixture while stirring constantly.
 Once well combined, put it back on the stove, turn the heat to medium and cook until thickened like pudding, whisking constantly (do not walk away and do not stop whisking!).
-This will take anywhere from 30-60 seconds.
+This will take anywhere from 30-60 seconds (some commenters have needed up to 3-4 minutes).
 Do not let it continue cooking once it's thickened - this can cause the cornstarch to break down and will make the pudding runny.

 - Remove from the heat and stir in the vanilla and coconut oil.